 A3.
 I really enjoy writing (perhaps too much, given the length of my essays) and I have a long history of applying computer technology to solve supply chain problems.
 I have been a part of the dialog, brainstorming and debate of serialization and pedigree in the pharmaceutical supply chain since about 2003.
 I have participated in GS1 and EPCglobal work groups since 2004 and I had the opportunity to help lead the work group that developed the GS1 EPCglobal Drug Pedigree Messaging Standard (DPMS).
 From that experience I was able to study the problem of applying modern software and database technology to compliance with pedigree regulations.
-I think I learned a lot and today I see a fair amount of mis-understanding and confusion over the same topic.
 My hope is that this blog will serve as an educational tool for some and a source of ideas and debate for others.
 It contains my opinions as they were at the time I wrote each post.
 I reserve the right to change my mind on any topic, and if I do, I will write about it again and let you know.

 Q4.
 How can I reach you privately?